yegor256/blog/static/pets.md

 [s3auth.com](http://www.s3auth.com) is a lightweight Basic authentication gateway for Amazon S3 buckets.
-Unfortunately AWS doesn't provide such a useful and simple functionality, that's why I created this small hosted service, which is actively used by hundreds buckets up to date.
+Unfortunately AWS doesn't provide such a useful and simple functionality, that's why I created this small hosted service, which is actively used by 1000+ buckets up to date.
 More about it here: [Basic HTTP Auth for S3 Buckets]({% pst 2014/apr/2014-04-21-s3-http-basic-auth %}) Founded 22-Aug-2012.